takkun-mint/FallGuysTools/README.md

   ## ChangeLog (English) <br>
 <details>
     <summary>Details</summary>

+  ○ `2024.9.00 (04/09/2024 更新)` <br>
+  ・ Fall Guys version 11.2.0 elements are now supported. <br>
+  ・ Fixed a problem that caused a critical error in Tools after downloading content, which prevented it from working until it was restarted. <br>
+  ・ Adjustments have been made so that the entire Tools operation will not be halted by a process that waits until communication with the API is completed in some creative rounds. <br>
+  ・ Fixed a problem that caused an error in Tools and forced termination when Creative's API communication exceeded the specified limit. <br>
+  ・ Some game rules “In point rounds, the number of scores for the clear condition is user-specified” are now supported. <br>
+  ・ Adjustments have been made so that external displays in the point acquisition round are not displayed except during the round. <br>
+  ・ In the point acquisition round, the difference from the border was incorrectly referenced when displaying the difference from the border.
+(If above the border, the score of border +1 is referenced; if below the border, the score of the border is referenced.) <br>
+  ・ Fixed a problem in which a Null error would occur if a test play, etc., was being performed on the Create Creative screen and the normal round settings were accidentally loaded and displayed, or if a test play, etc., was performed without playing a single show on the Fall Guys' side. <br>
+  ・ The program that retrieves the game rules from the content file did not work properly when playing Explore mode or when playing creatives that are played by entering a code in a custom (private) lobby. <br>
+  ・ When loading game rules from a content file, the default timer type was changed to BIG TIMER for team rounds. <br>
+  ・ In PlayerList, real-time elapsed time is now displayed in the TIME column during rounds. <br>
+  ・ In the Explore mode, when a round ended while searching for the next round, the portion displaying the total elapsed time for matching was displayed wildly. <br>
+  ・ Fixed an issue in the Explore mode where the icon displayed next to the total elapsed time for matching while searching for the next round would become a “beginner mark”. <br>
+  ・ In PlayerList and SquadList, the list program has been modified so that the “=” indicating a tie can remain displayed after the end of a round. <br>
+  ・ In PlayerList and SquadList, the overall sorting program has been optimized to calculate mid-round and correct form conversions. <br>
+  ・ Fixed a problem that caused timer programs to skip when the count-up timer and count-down timer were started at the same time. <br>
+  ・ When the condition of the number of times to reconnect with the server is approaching in the custom (private) lobby, the text in the external display is now also displayed with a red border. <br>
+  ・ Fixed a problem in which Bean, which indicates that Tools is being loaded, would remain on the screen without completing the operation correctly. <br>
+  ・ In the course search tool, point rounds can now be displayed and backgrounds supported, as well as the number of points required to clear the course.
+(Only when searching for creative courses by entering a code) <br>
+  ・ The minimum number of players for Creative Survival Rounds in the course search tool has been changed from 2 to 1 in conjunction with the Fall Guys version upgrade. <br>
+  ・ In the course search tool, the position of explanatory text on the game rules side has been changed. <br>
+  ・ Fixed a problem in which some text in the external display overlapped and did not display correctly when using the Creative Round and Tools' own functions. <br>
+  ・ Other minor optimizations and adjustments to program variables were made. <br>

   ○ `2024.8.40 (19/08/2024 update)` <br>
   ・ The number of items output to the log has been increased. <br>